olaoluwaayanbola/reactweather/README.md

 # Weather app #
 <p>
-  A user-friendly and powerful admin dashboard built with the latest technologies such as Redux-Toolkit, Recharts, and Material-UI React.
-This dashboard provides an     intuitive way of managing and visualizing data for business purposes.
+    A weather app built with React that provides the current weather forecast for any location entered by the user.
+This app not only displays the weather information,     but also enhances the user experience with dynamic image rendering of the location.
 </p>

 ## Features ##
 <ol>
-  <li>Dynamic data visualization using Recharts</li>
+  <li>Dynamic image rendering of the location</li>
-  <li>State management with Redux-Toolkit</li>
+  <li>Real-time weather information for any location</li>
-  <li>Customizable and extendable design</li>
+  <li>User-friendly interface with visually appealing design</li>
-  <li>User-friendly interface with Material-UI React</li>
+  <li>Mobile-responsive design for optimal user experience on any device</li>
 </ol>

 ## Getting Started ##